makeuplounge/Makeup-Lounge/README.md

 -Created a secure checkout process for users to complete their purchases.<br>

--Added an order history feature to display a record of user orders.<br>
+-Added an Order history feature to display a record of user orders.<br>

--Implemented an admin dashboard with tools for managing products, orders, and users<br>
+-Implemented an Admin dashboard with tools for managing products, orders, and users<br>

 # Downloads
 as we mentioned in the Requirements List, these are the tools that you have to download:<br>